The following post is from Joshua of Becoming Minimalist: Organization’s Three Most Important Questions

 In our house, everything gets a home.
 And if it doesn’t have a home, we find one.
 As much as possible, even our children understand this concept (which makes cleaning with them much easier, by the way).

-One of the greatest contributors to disorganization are items that do not find their way into their proper home.
+One of the greatest contributors to disorganization is items that do not find their way into their proper home.
 When things don’t get placed or returned to their home, junk mail clutters the kitchen counter, batteries lay in junk drawers, and toys end up all over the house.
 Every decluttering/organizing project must include this important question.
 If an item is found away from its home, return it.
 If it doesn’t have a home, create one.
 And if it is home already, proceed to question #3.

 Question #3: How often do I use this?